Jeffrey N. Rosenthal

 COMMUNITY SERVICE & AFFILIATIONS

-Mr. Rosenthal was elected Financial Secretary to the Executive Committee of the Young Lawyers Division of the Philadelphia Bar Association ("YLD") for 2012-2013.
-In this role, he chaired the YLD’s annual fundraiser which raised over $19,000 for the Philadelphia Bar Foundation.
-He also organized a city-wide legal clinic which provided living will and other end-of-life documentation to people in the community.
+Mr. Rosenthal was elected to serve a three-year term on the Board of Governors for the Philadelphia Bar Association.
+He previously served as Financial Secretary to the Executive Committee of the Young Lawyers Division of the Philadelphia Bar Association ("YLD").
+In that role, he chaired the YLD’s annual fundraiser which raised over $19,000 for the Philadelphia Bar Foundation.
+He also organized a city-wide legal clinic which provided living will and other end-of-life documentation to members of the community.

 In the Spring of 2011, Mr. Rosenthal was selected by the Jewish Federation of Greater Philadelphia to participate in its pilot Israel 360 program, which included a trip to Israel with 37 other young professionals from Philadelphia.
 The trip incorporated community service and the political, religious and societal aspects of Israeli culture.
 Mr. Rosenthal has also completed the Jewish Federation’s Leadership Development Program, and currently serves as a mentor to existing program participants.